 To accommodate graduate students' work schedules, most programs offer their courses in the evening or over the weekend.
+Each course usually meets once a week for a three-hour duration.
 For details on course schedules, please refer to the semester/term online course offerings or check with the graduate program offering the course.